code-423n4/2023-08-tangible/README.md

 # Caviar Overview

-CAVIAR ($CVR) is a self-sustaining liquid-wrapper for locked tokens vePEARL, the governance token of the [Pearl Exchange](https://www.pearl.exchange/swap).
-The main advantage of CAVIAR lies in its streamlined access to outstanding vePEARL yields, paid to voters, and CAVIAR stakers, in the stablecoin $USDR.
+CAVIAR (`$CVR`) is a self-sustaining liquid-wrapper for locked tokens vePEARL, the governance token of the [Pearl Exchange](https://www.pearl.exchange/swap).
+The main advantage of CAVIAR lies in its streamlined access to outstanding vePEARL yields, paid to voters, and CAVIAR stakers, in the stablecoin `$USDR`.
 CAVIAR promises to be a substantial source of income for both the CAVIAR users as well as Tangible 3,3+ locked token holders, who will receive 20% of the vePEARL yield.

 ## Glossary
 ```